LeClubSandwichStudio/LaCOOLBoard/README.md

 ## What is this repository for?

-It contains a set of Arduino libraries, wrappers and sketches that simplify the access and usage of all the capabilites of La COOL Board.
+It contains a set of Arduino libraries, wrappers and sketches that simplify the access to and usage of the sensors and other hardware features provided by La COOL Board.

 ## How does it operates?